bruce-peters/bruce-peters/README.md

 ## Featured Projects

 ### [Word Wiz AI](https://github.com/bruce-peters/word-wiz-ai)
-An AI-powered web application designed to enhance vocabulary learning.
+An AI-powered web application designed to help children learn how to read.
 It leverages machine learning techniques and large language models to generate personalized reading practice and reading feedback.

 ### [Notes Review App](https://github.com/bruce-peters/notes-reviewA-app)
 A tool that transforms your notes into concise facts, allowing you to practice typing them repeatedly.
-It's a blend of Quizlet and Monkeytype, integrated with ChatGPT for intelligent content generation.
+It's a blend of Quizlet and Monkeytype, integrated with an LLM for intelligent content generation.

 ### [Phoneme Assistant](https://github.com/bruce-peters/phoneme-assistant)
-This is the older and downloadable form of Word Wiz AI, before it was actually made into a webapp.
+This is the older and downloadable form of Word Wiz AI, before it was actually made into a web app.
 Here you can find all of the old files and research testing for Word Wiz

 ### [Iron Panthers Robot Simulation](https://github.com/Iron-Panthers/SIM-2025)
-This is the updated competition and simulation code for my robotics team, Iron Panthers Robotics (where I diAd a lot of work from my robotics GitHub account).
+This is the updated competition and simulation code for my robotics team, Iron Panthers Robotics (where I did a lot of work from my robotics GitHub account).
 We just recently won the First Robotics World Championships in Houston with a slightly different version of this code.

 ### [Iron Panthers Scouting App](https://github.com/Iron-Panthers/2025-scout)
 This is the scouting app that I made from the ground up for my robotics team using React.
 It allowed our team to get detailed data on other teams and make our strategy decisions based on that.